celery/celery/docs/userguide/monitoring.rst

 - Real-time monitoring using Celery Events

     - Task progress and history
-    - Ability to show task details (arguments, start time, runtime, and more)
+    - Ability to show task details (arguments, start time, run-time, and more)
     - Graphs and statistics

 - Remote Control